-A beneficiary may have additional unmanaged visits per state fiscal year if he or she receives services under the Prepaid Inpatient Health Plan (also known in North Carolina as the LME-MCO).
-The PIHP may offer less restrictive limitations on unmanaged visits but may not offer or more restrictive limitations than Medicaid policy.
-All visits beyond these limitations or limitations imposed by the Prepaid Inpatient Health Plan (PIHP) require prior approval.
-For Medicaid beneficiaries under the age of 21 and NCHC Beneficiaries there are no limits to the number of E/M codes allowed per year.
+A beneficiary may have additional unmanaged visits per state fiscal year if he or she receives services under the Prepaid Health Plan (PHP) or Prepaid Inpatient Health Plan (PHP) (also known in North Carolina as the LME MCO).
+The PHP or PIHP may can offer less restrictive limitations on unmanaged visits but may can more restrictive limitations than Medicaid policy.
+All visits beyond these limitations or limitations imposed by the Prepaid Inpatient Health Plan (PHP or PIHP) require prior approval.
+For Medicaid beneficiaries under the age of 21 years of age and NCHC Beneficiaries there are no limits to the number of E/M codes allowed per year.